eliasolcina/Ranking_Blocket_Bostad/README.md

 - Rent per square meters

 #### Variables created using the Google Directions API:
-- Distance from rental object to city centre in area (in kilometers)
+- Distance from rental object to city centre in the area (in kilometers)
-- Travel time to Stockholm City by public transport
+- Travel time to city centre in the area by public transport

 #### Three ranking variables in the dataframe:
 - Rent/sqm_rank: Creating 10 quantiles out of the rent/sqm, where the lowest == 1 and highest == 10